 If your primary goal is to be happy, then you might choose to ignore unhappy thoughts and feelings.
-But this will only lead to the need to invest increased amounts of energy to keep up the appearances of being happy.
+But this will only lead to the need to invest increased amounts of energy to keep up the appearance of being happy.
 You’ll have to fake it, and, unless something else changes, there’s no way to “fake it until you make it.”
 You can’t fake your way into genuine joy.

 When you fake your happiness around other people, you’ll likely suffer greater depression when you are once again alone.
 The size of your problem hasn’t necessarily grown.
 But you will experience it as more painful because you haven’t been able to share your true feelings with another person.

 Happiness will endure so long as your circumstances are positive.
 The minute you experience a setback, your negative feelings will attempt to surface.
 However, when you learn how to work through difficult feelings, you learn how to maintain joy regardless of your circumstances.

 Compartmentalization is an avoidance technique.
 It produces an immediate strength to get you through the moment, but left in place, it results in permanent weakness.
 It’s similar to accepting a numbing agent when you have surgery or dental work.
 You miss out on the sharp pain while you correct the problem.
 But it would be dangerous to your health to remain numb forever.
 Likewise, if fixing the problem is too easy, you might let yourself fall into the same trap again.